91 wildfires burn across Florida; thousands evacuated

 Families have been forced to leave nearly 2,000 homes in the Naples area following mandatory evacuations, Zwierzchowski told CNN.

-A fire in the Golden Gates Estates section grew to 4,800 acres and destroyed nine homes, he added.
+A fire in the Golden Gates Estates section of Naples grew to 4,800 acres and destroyed nine homes, he added.

 An additional 5,000 homes were in a voluntary evacuation order, officials said.